Heath Steele Mines

-Heath Steele Mines, situated 60 km northwest of Newcastle, New Brunswick, Canada, at the headwaters of the Tomogonops and Little Rivers, was a large and productive copper, lead and zinc mine which operated from 1956 to 1999.
+Heath Steele Mines, situated 60 km northwest of Newcastle, New Brunswick, Canada, at the headwaters of the Tomogonops and Little Rivers, was a large and productive copper, lead, and zinc mine which operated from 1956 to 1999.
 The mine was an economic cornerstone of Miramichi communities throughout this period.

-The mine was initially developed as a collaboration between the American Metal Company (later Amax) and Inco (International Nickel Company) and consequently was also known as the Little River Joint Venture.
+The mine was initially developed as a collaboration between the American Metal Company (later Amax) and the International Nickel Company (INCO) and consequently was also known as the Little River Joint Venture.